Origin of Ethos

 In an argument, it is of utmost value for a speaker or a writer to impress upon listeners and readers the idea that is worth listening to.
-In other words, not only the credibility of a speaker or a writer relies on his or her authority on the subject matter but also on the fact that how much he or she is liked and worthy of respect.
+In other words, the credibility of a speaker or a writer relies on his or her authority on the subject matter, as well as on how much he or she is liked and deemed worthy of respect.

 Ethos and Ad Hominem Argument

-In an attempt to confirm their credibility, a writer or speaker will make use of a typical type of argument called an “ad hominem argument”.
-It is an argument “against the man,” i.e. undermining the ethos of a speaker or a writer in opposition.
-It is a strategy in which a speaker or a writer attacks the character or personality of an opponent speaker or writer instead of criticizing the matter of his or her point of view.
-Such an argument, however, is generally thought of to be a logical fallacy; nevertheless it can prove to be exceptionally successful and is fairly common in politics.
+In an attempt to confirm his credibility, a writer or speaker will make use of a typical type of argument called an “ad hominem argument.”
+It is an argument “against the man,” which undermines the ethos of a speaker or a writer in opposition.
+It is a strategy in which a speaker or a writer attacks the character or personality of an opponent speaker or writer, rather than criticizing the matter of his or her point of view.
+Such an argument, however, is generally thought to be a logical fallacy.
+Nevertheless, it can prove to be exceptionally successful and is fairly common in politics.

 Choice of words can confirm ethos with customers:

-The advertisers try to build up their credibility with their customers by mentioning the experience they have in the field and the technical expertise of their staff.
+The advertisers try to build up their credibility with their customers by repeatedly mentioning the experience they have in the field, and the technical expertise of their staff.

 “Doctors all over the world recommend this type of treatment.”